IgniteUI/igniteui-docfx/en/components/grids_templates/validation.md

 - When updating cells/rows via the API - [`updateRow`]({environment:angularApiUrl}/classes/IgxGridComponent.html#updateRow), [`updateCell`]({environment:angularApiUrl}/classes/IgxGridComponent.html#updateCell) etc..
 - When using batch editing and the [`undo`]({environment:angularApiUrl}/classes/IgxTransactionService.html#undo)/[`redo`]({environment:angularApiUrl}/classes/IgxTransactionService.html#redo) API of the transaction service.

 > Note: Validation will not trigger for records that have not been edited via user input or via the editing API.
+Visual indicators on the cell will only shown if the related input is considered touched - either via user interaction or via the `markAsTouched` API of the validation service.

 ## Angular @@igComponent Validation Customization Options